gnemtsov/ab-app/README.md

 }
 ```

-If Form component receives error it show error message the same way it does when form field is invalidated on the frontend.
+If Form component receives error it shows error message the same way it does when form field is invalidated on the frontend.

-#### Form fields
+### Form fields

 Each form field is an object with the following properties.
 | Property | Type | Default value | Description |